Key facts at a glance

 Speed (uncontested) Abu Dhabi: under 1 month; Dubai: ~3 months 26 weeks minimum (no-fault divorce) 4 months minimum 2–3 months (divorce by mutual consent) 6–18 months minimum

-Who benefits from UAE law Higher earner / asset holder: keeps everything in their name Lower earner / stay-at-home parent: gets share of all assets Non-working spouse with future care obligations Wealthier spouse if assets are in separate names Complex: depends on nature of marriage and assets
+Who benefits from UAE law Higher earner / asset holder: keeps assets in their name unless the other spouse proves a contribution Lower earner / stay-at-home parent: gets share of all assets Non-working spouse with future care obligations Wealthier spouse if assets are in separate names Complex: depends on nature of marriage and assets

 Who benefits from filing in the UAE?